void

 © Archeologia Żywa, 2020

-In 2020 a team of archaeologists led by Dr. Marcin Czarnowicz from Kraków's Uniwersytet Jagielloński discovered two war cemeteries in the area and also investigated the monument.
-They do however date it to 1916, in which case it can't be the one mentioned in the novel.
-The archeologists also discover a grave beneath the monument.
-Three German officer's were supposed to have been buried there but it was discovered that the remains had been exhumed some time after 1943.
+In 2020, a team of archaeologists led by Dr. Marcin Czarnowicz from Kraków's Uniwersytet Jagielloński discovered two war cemeteries in the area and also investigated the monument.
+They do, however, date it to 1916, in which case it cannot be the one mentioned in the novel.
+The archaeologists also discovered a grave beneath the monument.
+Three German officers were supposed to have been buried there, but it was discovered that the remains had been exhumed some time after 1943.

 * Correct: Den Helden vom Lupkowpaß.